ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/mesh_tutorial.md

 Mbed Mesh API allows application to create, connect and disconnect to Mesh network.
 Mbed Mesh API provides easy to use API for Mesh application developers by hiding complexity of the Nanostack API.

 ### Configuration
 Mesh default configuration values are defined in the Mbed Mesh API file `mbed_lib.json`and they can be overwritten in application configuration file `mbed_app.json`.
+Configuration options are explained in document [6LoWPAN Mesh](../reference/configuration-mesh.html).

 ### Connecting to Mesh network